terricain/actions-cache-server/README.md

 Docker image: `ghcr.io/terrycain/actions-cache-server:0.1.3` ([image repo](https://github.com/terrycain/actions-cache-server/pkgs/container/actions-cache-server) if I forget to update the image tag)

 Running --help on the container will list all arguments it takes, which all can be defined as environment variables.
-You will need to specify a `--db-something` and `--storage-somthing` argument.
+You will need to specify a `--db-something` and `--storage-something` argument.
 See [BACKENDS.md](BACKENDS.md) for a more detailed description of each backend and the format of the args.

 Example deployment using Docker which will use SQLite and basic disk storage.